jiokeokwuosa/muon-frontend/README.md

 ## Required Features

-- Users can go to page and write a post
+- Users can go to page and write a post.
 - Users should be able to comment on a post
 - Comments can be edited or deleted.
 Posts cannot be deleted.
 - Comments should support nesting (with collapse/expand functionality)